Ausiarm/T3A1/README.md

   * Conditionals
     * While it may appear to be a misnomer as we often use the word condition when discussing for loops, conditionals are an entirely different class of operation.
 They function by creating a set of potential conditions that, if matched against an input, will execute and present information that is pertinent to that one condition.
     * An example of a conditional in JavaScript is a switch statement(known as a case statement in other languages).
 In the specific example below we can see a switch statement in action.
-First, a function is created which recieves some input, in this case (num).
+First, a function is created which receives some input, in this case (num).
 Num is a stand in that could be called anything, it is simply meant to represent what form of input we want, in this case, a number.
 From here the function is opened and we declare or invoke the switch statement.
 We indicate that we want the statement to run using the num input from the function that houses the statement by placing it in parenthesis after the switch keyword.
 Once this is set up we then create the cases which could be as many or as few as are needed based off the expected input.
 In this case, we are looking for any number in the range 1-7.
 Each specific case or instance of a number is bound to a specific action that returns a string representation of the day of the week based off the number fed in as input.
-Once this is set up, calling the function name (or in the case below, console.log()) along with a number 1-7 will activate the switch statment and return the appropriate day of the week.
+Once this is set up, calling the function name (or in the case below, console.log()) along with a number 1-7 will activate the switch statement and return the appropriate day of the week.
     * It is important to note that in the example below, as there is no error handling, if a user entered 8 with the getDayOfTheWeek() function then there would be no return as there is no case for the number 8.
     * Switch statement example:
 ```javascript